Oblivion

 I'm still watching.

-From what I remember,
+From what I recall,

-4. Love saves everything.
-5. They will live on the ground, with nature, with love.
+4. Love saves everything.5.
+They will live on the ground, with nature, with love.

 It will be possible to go further.

-The company - giant - deceives the "employees" always promising something a few weeks away.
-Then it repeats the cycle.
-It perpetuates a "nothing": its own destruction and contamination, the same one, not without irony, that builds the dream canopy.
+The company - giant - always deceives the "employees" promising something a few weeks from then.
+Then repeats the cycle.
+Perpetuates a "nothing": the very destruction and contamination, the same, not without irony, that builds the dream cover.

 I'm publishing before I finish watching.